pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 ### Mac and Windows Users

 Go to the [downloads page](https://github.com/atom/atom/releases/latest) and download the live installer for your operating system.
+Mac users just copy the app into the applications folder.

 ### Linux/Ubuntu users